gleebmat/START-Hack-Vienna-26/README.md

 ## Features

-- Patient registration and HTTP Basic authentication (Beaver)
+- Patient registration and HTTP Basic authentication
 - Appointment booking by doctor, date, and time
 - Automatic waitlist handling for already-booked slots
 - Appointment and waitlist cancellation flows